ConnerCox/Algorithms/README.md

 * I am interested in programming, software development, and artifical intelligences.

 * I am taking this program to further my knowledge of software development and programming.
-Ultimatly, I would enjoy working on a team of software engineers.
+Ultimately, I would enjoy working on a team of software engineers.